 Pesky crabgrass spreads quickly during warm summer months.
 Between midsummer and early fall, each plant produces thousands of seeds, wreaking havoc on even the best-looking lawns.
 Don’t allow your lawn to succumb to this, get rid of crabgrass with some of our recommended techniques!

-Though frost kills the plants, the seeds remain dormant throughout the winter; once the ground temperature warms, the seeds begin to sprout.
+Though frost kills the plants, the crabgrass seeds remain dormant throughout the winter; once the ground temperature warms, the seeds begin to sprout.
 The time to kill crabgrass isn’t once the plant is visible, but rather, prior to its germination.
 Preventing crabgrass prior to the seed’s germination results in fewer applications and smaller chance of a patchy lawn.

 Successful crabgrass extermination begins with a pre-emergent herbicide application in late winter, to early spring.
 Applying a pre-emergent herbicide will kill hibernating crabgrass seedlings.
 Depending on your region, the ideal time to apply a pre-emergent is when the ground temperature begins rising above 60 degrees.
 A simple way to tell this is by watching your shrubs and trees.
 When they begin to bloom and bud, it’s time to apply the herbicide to your lawn.
 Generally, in the Pacific Northwest, this is around the month of February.

 Crabgrass and weeds can choke out your turfgrass.
 Killing them after they are visible can leave an undesirable bare spot.
 Control crabgrass by preventing it in the first place is a great step towards making your lawn the best it can be.
 To prevent crabgrass all season long, we recommend Scotts® Halts Crabgrass & Grassy Weed Preventer*.
 Do not apply more frequently than twice a year.
 You can treat in early spring or again in the fall to prevent winter weeds such as, Poa Annua, henbit and chickweed.